New Course: Practical Steps in Working with Anger

-We will look at practical steps you can take to identify your own feelings and thoughts, to judge the correct response (which may mean withholding a response).
-We will examine how to talk to others, about the things that bother you, but also, what bothers them.
+We look at practical steps you can take to identify your own feelings and thoughts, to judge the correct response (which may mean withholding a response).
+We examine how to talk to others, about the things that bother you, but also, what bothers them.

 Why not sign up to our newsletter?

 Sign up to our monthly newsletter, full of tips, tricks and news to help you to be happier and more productive at work.

 Paul is a Masters qualified trainer with experience in interpersonal skills, work skills and management training.
 He has worked in the public, private and voluntary sectors for over fifteen years.
 Paul has a Distinction in the Institute of Personnel Development Training Certificate and the teacher-training certificate for Mindfulness-Based Approaches from the Oxford Mindfulness Centre.
 In 2017, Paul was a Finalist for the Learning Professional of the Year at the 2017 Learning Awards.